 They will also send you a new membership card that shows the name and phone number of your new PCP.

-Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
+Section 2.2 What kinds of medical care can you get without a referral from your PCP?

 You can get the services listed below without getting approval in advance from your PCP.